petermr/tigr2ess/crops/millet/2_dictionary_creation.md

 **Time**: It took around 3.5 minutes for the execution of above command.
 **Size**: The combined size of the three output files (which are *millets_wikipage.html*, *millets_wikipage.json* and *millets_wikipage.xml*) is ~200KB

-## Let's have a look at the three output files:
+## Let's have a look at the output files:

 ### millets_wikipage.xml
 1. The title of the dictionary is millets_wikipage as specified by line no.2 `<dictionary title="millets_wikipage">`